waimea-jlerch/200DTD-coding-project/testing.md

 ## Evidence / Results of Testing

-note: Most of the testing evidence videos have 'chapters' (in microsoft Stream) with descriptions of a certain part of a clip for a better marking experience.
+Note: Most of the testing evidence videos have 'chapters' (in microsoft Stream) with descriptions of the parts in a clip for a better marking experience.

 ### Main Menu